Reference

 4. Wood choice probably affects the tone of fully hollow-body electric guitars with electromagnetic pickups, like early Gibson ES guitars.
 Wood choice likely also affects the tone of semi-hollow-body guitars with EM pickups, or at least the sustain of the notes.
 If not, then why are semi- or fully hollow bodies with EM pickups even sold?

 5. Historically some wound electromagnetic pickups existed and still exist that are non-potted, meaning they are not dipped in wax at the back, to muffle vibrations from the body, and they are somewhat microphonic.
 An example is a Gibson Les Paul with PAF pickups.
 When you connect such a solid body guitar to an amp and turn it up, and then mute the strings with the left hand and tap the body near the bridge with the right hand, you can hear a tap tap sound coming out of the amp.
 So if the strings are not vibrating and the pickups make a sound then the tone of the tapping sound they make is affected by the wood and weight of the guitar.
+(Perhaps one can even hear this sound by tapping near the pickups when the strings have been removed.)
 That all sounds plausible.
 However, it is not clear how much this is covered up by the string signal when the strings are vibrating, or if there is a measurable connection between body vibrations and string vibrations.
 I would believe it when people do a controlled experiment.
 But I am open to that possibility because it is plausible.

 This much of tonewood is a real phenomenon.